Dear Members,

 From India, Mumbai

-Dear Govind
+Dear Govind,

-Inflicting a major punishment like Termination; depends on the Misconduct committed (which as you state has been proved in the Domestic Inquiry) and as laid down in your Standing Orders; Code of Conduct or Discipline Rules.
+Inflicting a major punishment like termination depends on the misconduct committed (which, as you state, has been proved in the domestic inquiry) and as laid down in your standing orders, code of conduct, or discipline rules.

-Therefore, it seems unethical to ask an employee that his termination can be converted to resignation; if he is willing to pay for the Departmental Inquiry expenses.
+Therefore, it seems unethical to ask an employee that his termination can be converted to resignation if he is willing to pay for the departmental inquiry expenses.
+If it is not blackmail, then it is too ridiculous and exhibits to what level a company can stoop.

-Please advise your management, that it may be a good idea to condone the misconduct or accept a Resignation letter instead of issuing a termination Order - which can be challenged in a Court and would necessarily involve expenses of hiring a lawyer etc.
+Such practices are unheard of and unthinkable in good, established, and big companies.
+Please advise your management that it may be a good idea to condone the misconduct or accept a resignation letter instead of issuing a termination order, which can be challenged in court and would necessarily involve expenses of hiring a lawyer, etc.

-Dear Govind, I understand yours must be a small family run company to act in this manner.
-If an employee dies during employment; would such a company recover the cost related to post-mortem and funeral from the widow ?
+Dear Govind, I understand yours must be a small family-run company to act in this manner.
+If an employee dies during employment, would such a company recover the cost related to post-mortem and funeral from the widow?
+Try to act as a conscientious HR and advise your management accordingly.

 Warm regards.